 Our Stripy Baby tells the story of Zara waiting for her new baby sibling to arrive, but when Zack finally arrives, something isn’t right – he has stripes instead of spots, and he doesn’t look anything like Max.
 It’s a warm, gentle story about learning to love difference in others.

 Taking Cerebral Palsy to School is written from Chad’s perspective, a young boy with cerebral palsy.
-Children, teachers, school nurses, parents, and caregivers will learn about what cerebral palsy is, the different kinds of cerebral palsy, and special equipment that is available to help kids with cerebral palsy.
+Children, teachers, school nurses, parents, and caregivers will learn about what cerebral palsy is, the different kinds of cerebral palsy, and the special equipment that is available to help kids with cerebral palsy.

 I Have Asthma is the story of a child who suffers from asthma, a chronic condition that sometimes produces frightening attacks.
 But kids learn that with proper medical supervision and treatment, asthma can be kept under control, and kids who are affected by it can live happy, active, and normal lives.